"

 Icon for the Public Domain license

-This work (Math Test by Morty Morterson and Mark) is free of known copyright restrictions.
+This work (Math Test by Morty Morterson and carl123) is free of known copyright restrictions.